Ginger421/weather-api/README.md

 THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

+Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+Read through the documentation for setup and usage instructions.
+You will use `localStorage` to store any persistent data.
+For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).